26,000

 2026 AD24° 7′April 13–14March 21

-In 285 AD, the two systems were perfectly aligned.
-Tamil New Year coincided with the spring equinox.
-That is the origin point of the current Tamil calendar — also the approximate era of great Tamil astronomical scholars such as Aryabhata, who wrote the Aryabhatiya in 499 AD.
+Around 285 AD, the two systems are often treated as aligned in later computational models.
+Tamil New Year coincided with the spring equinox in that reference frame — a commonly used epoch point in calendar discussions — also the approximate era of great Tamil astronomical scholars such as Aryabhata, who wrote the Aryabhatiya in 499 AD.

 Precession of the Equinoxes